evelyndeathtrap/Concord-/README.md

 Contributions welcome to figure out how to derive meaningful information or data from these devices. could floating point error be involved? quantum noise?

 if it's a plane of existence then users can live in these devices manifested realities

+I think this started with a bottle opener and a can